aelshi01/aelshi01/README.md

 :mortar_board:	Graduated with a MSc Data science in 2020

-:closed_lock_with_key:	Cybersecurity Research intern at the cybersecurity lab for Birkbeck Institute of Data Analytics
+:closed_lock_with_key:	Was a Cybersecurity Research intern at the cybersecurity lab for Birkbeck Institute of Data Analytics

-:mortar_board:	I graduate with a Mathematics degree from King’s College London
+:mortar_board:	Graduated with a Mathematics degree from King’s College London

 :runner:	Competed in a national dual Athlon competition as a part of King’s College London